fifsky/ssh-action/README.md

     key: ${{ secrets.PRIVATE_KEY}}
 ```

+> I don't know why command loses line breaks when it passes into the environment variable, so I have to use && join command

 🔐 Set your secrets here: `https://github.com/USERNAME/REPO/settings/secrets`.

 Check out [the workflow example](.github/workflows/workflow.yml) for a minimalistic yaml workflow in GitHub Actions.